GNOME/gimp/devel-docs/icons.md

 - You should group all parts of a single icon into a single object and id this object with the icon name.
-For instance the object containing the Move Tool icon should be id-ed: "gimp-tool-move".
+For instance the object containing the Move Tool icon should be id-ed: "ligma-tool-move".

 - Make sure the object has the right expected size.
 A good trick is to group with a square of the right size, made invisible.